janyaibe/AI-Clinica/README.md

 3. Commit your changes and open a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0.
 See the [LICENSE](./LICENSE) file for details.

 ## Contact
 For questions or support, please contact us at **support@aiclinica.com**.